Goliathuzzzz/OTP_Group6/README.md

 - [Docker](https://www.docker.com/)

 > 🪟 **Note for Windows/macOS users:**
-> If you're running the application via Docker locally, it uses a GUI (JavaFX), therefor you need an X server installed to display the interface.
+> If you're running the application via Docker locally, it uses a GUI (JavaFX), therefore you need an X server installed to display the interface.
 We recommend [**VcXsrv**](https://vcxsrv.com/) on Windows.
 >
 > - After installing VcXsrv, launch it with:
 >   - `Disable access control` enabled